 Voice profiles allow you to personalize Alexa.
-Voice profiles are how Alexa recognises individuals in the household and are useful for personalised services and skills.
+Voice profiles are how Alexa recognizes individuals in the household and are useful for personalized services and skills.

 To check if Alexa has got it right, just say Alexa, who am II?
-If Alexa still does not recognise you, you can just say “Alexa, learn my voice” to repeat the process.
-Usually, repeating the voice profile setup is unnecessary, and Alexa suddenly seems to remember who is speaking from then on.
+If Alexa still does not recognize you, you can just say “Alexa, learn my voice” to repeat the process.
+Usually, repeating the voice profile setup is unnecessary, and Alexa suddenly seems to remember who is speaking from then on..

 #5.
 Enable Follow-Up Mode On Alexa:

 If you are regularly communicating with your Echo, it can be irritating to say ‘Alexa’ every time you ask a question.
-You can set up the device so that you can chain multiple tasks together or ask to follow up questions, and Alexa understands that you are addressing her.
+You can set up the device so that you can chain multiple tasks together or ask follow-up questions, and Alexa understands that you are addressing her.

 Go to Settings > Device Settings > Your Device > Follow-Up Mode and toggle the switch.

 There are a couple of options that let you change how Alexa responds to your questions.
 The first is the Brief Mode, where Alexa responds with a beep to indicate that she is active instead of one of the preset phrases to request.
 It also makes Alexa’s responses snappier and quicker.
 However, leaving it turned off is a more natural way to interact with the assistant.
 Then, there is the Whisper Mode, which is great to use during the night, or around sleeping kids.
 When turned on, Alexa responds to your questions in a low whisper as long as you whisper the questions yourself.